vhaghani26/epigenerator/README.md

 **Local Data**

-If you've already downloaded your data onto Epigenerate, then you will be prompted to give the absolute path (i.e. starting from `/share/lasallelab/...`) to the raw data.
+If you've already downloaded your data, you will be prompted to give the absolute path to the raw data.

 **Merging Lanes**

 Once `FASTQ_Me2` has downloaded or located the data, it will ask some questions about the way your sequence files are named so that it can extrapolate the sample IDs and orientation of the reads (i.e. forward vs. reverse).
 It will ask for your confirmation along the way to make sure that your samples are being handled correctly.
 If you only have one lane, you can either (1) proceed with the merging, which effectively duplicates your data, but handles all of the naming and organization for you or (2) rename your samples in the format of `{sample}_1.fq.gz` and `{sample}_2.fq.gz` and place them in a directory called `01_raw_sequences/`.
 If you have more than one lane, you should proceed with merging so that the data input structure is compatible with `CpG_Me2`.
 Shortly before merging, `FASTQ_Me2` will print out the merge commands (beginning with `cat`) that will be run.
 If anything is wrong with the way they look, you will need to rename or reorganize your sequence files or try re-entering the metadata in `FASTQ_Me2` until the correct merge commands appear.
 Once you confirm that the merges are correct, they will be carried out. `FASTQ_Me2` will generate a configuration file, `task_samples.yaml`, that gets read into `CpG_Me2`.
+This `task_samples.yaml` file is **required** before running `CpG_Me2`.

 **Running `FASTQ_Me2`**